MarieSchweiz/draggable-fab/README.md

 I try to code as good as possible but as a designer I have my limits.
 I'like to invite everyone figuring out a better search and matching algorithm for my pointer and raster layout.

+Unfortunatly there is no mouseover available.
+So I had to create my own.
+It searches while you move the button.
+I admit its not a very performance friendly solution.

 ```

 for(i = points.length - 1; i >= 1; i--){